New Pathways into Quilt History written by Kimberly Wulfert, www.antiquequiltdating.com

 • "The Romantic Era in Connecticut Costume, Art, and Literature," Connecticut Historical Society, Hartford, Conn., 2003.

-Thank you very much for sharing your self with us and for the insights we have gained because of your efforts in this field.
+Thank you very much for sharing yourself with us, Lynne, and for the myriad knowledge and insights we have gained because of your efforts in this field.
 Continued success to you.

 Fabrics & Dyes